opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 .. to communicate to the user the capabilities available in this scenario.

 This scenario installs everything needed to use the SFC OpenDaylight project in an OPNFV environment.
+Since this scenario is Non-High Availability, then only one controller and one compute node will be deployed.
 The classifier used in this scenario is implemented by the Netvirt OpenDaylight project.

 Following is a detailed list of what is included with this scenario: